jetbrains-academy/Functional_Programming_Scala/Functions as Data/anonymous_functions/task.md

 ## Exercise

-Implement `multiplyAndOffsetList` function that multiplies and offsets each element of the list.
+Implement the `multiplyAndOffsetList` function that multiplies and offsets each element of the list.
-Use map and an anonymous function.
+Use `map` and an anonymous function.